1100011Dawg/Obsidian_Dawson/School/IB BIO/Warm Up questions.md

  - **Rhodopsin** is a light sensitive protein that is extremely sensitive to light and easily photo bleaches.
 It is regenerated in around 30 minutes in humans.

 #### Enzymes:
- - Lactase(breacks down lactores),
+ - Lactase(breacks down lactores), Lipases(group breacks down lipids), Maltase(maltose to glucose), Trypsin(protein ammino acids)
- - Enzymes function by taki
+ - Enzymes function by taking substrates to the actibe site and breacking them down into products.
+ - PH, Temputrue, adn substrate concetration all effected
+ -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Njc2OTgwNjQsMTg5NjQ1MDg2MCwxMz
-MzMjM2MTYxXX0=
+eyJoaXN0b3J5IjpbMTc4NzQwNjY2OSwxODk2NDUwODYwLDEzMz
+MyMzYxNjFdfQ==
 -->